thomasdk/landing_KTD/content/home/talks.md

  css_class = ""
 +++

+- Conference Talk, 24.09.2025
+ RC33 – 11th International Conference on Social Science Methodology (Naples, Italy)
+ Topic: “AI-Assisted Systematic Literature Review: The Use and Pitfalls of Indirect Questioning Techniques” (with Clara Groß and Susanne Vogl)

 - Conference Talk, 17.07.2025\
   European Survey Research Association (ESRA) Conference 2025, Utrecht (Netherlands)\
   Topic: **"The Use and Pitfalls of Indirect Questioning Techniques: A Systematic Review of Methodological Advances and Research Applications"**